Dr-Terrible/go-todo/README.md

 ## Purpose

-This package is meant to be a [Golang](http://golang.org) implementation of Gina Trapani's [todo.txt-cli](https://github.com/ginatrapani/todo.txt-cli) which doesn't rely on other external dependencies (such as bash, grep or sed) and can integrate into 3rd party systems and APIs.
+This package is meant to be a [Golang](http://golang.org) implementation of Gina Trapani's [todo.txt-cli](https://github.com/ginatrapani/todo.txt-cli) which doesn't rely on other external dependencies (such as bash, grep, awk and sed) and can integrate into 3rd party systems and APIs.

 ## Requirements